google/alligator2/README.md

 For the initial data load into BigQuery, a maximum of 18 months of insights data will be retrieved, up to 5 days prior to the current date.
 This is due to the posted 3-5 day delay on the data becoming available in the Google My Business API.
 For _phone calls_ and _driving directions_, only data from the last 7 days is retrieved.
 Finally, data is inserted into BigQuery with a batch size of 5000 to avoid running into API limits, especially when using the BigQuery Sandbox.
 These defaults are defined in [api.py](api.py) and can be tuned according to indiviual needs.

 Furthermore, _all_ available reviews in BigQuery will be used _only_ for the first run of the sentiment analysis.
 Once the analysis is complete, an empty file named `sentiments_lastrun` will be created in the application's root directory, and this file's modification timestamp will be used for subsequent sentiment analysis runs so that only non-analyzed reviews are taken into consideration.
 Delete the file to rerun the analysis on all available reviews.

+Finally, you can use the `--language` CLI flag to set the desired language that the Cloud Natural Language API should use for the sentiment analysis.
+This is particularly useful for reviews which may contain multiple languages.
+Refer to [this post](https://cloud.google.com/natural-language/docs/languages) for a list of languages supported by the API.
+You might need to deactivate one or more of the text annotation [features](https://cloud.google.com/natural-language/docs/reference/rest/v1/documents/annotateText#Features) in [api.py](api.py) accordingly if your language is not yet supported.

 ## Authors